 For an excellent choice of both new and used scooters, go to bmgscooters.com and choose the one you see yourself riding.
 Don’t worry – if you can’t pay upfront, they have finance options.

-Apart from the initial cost of the bike and any maintenance (which usually doesn’t cost too much), the bicycle is an easy, free way to get around that’s faster than using just your legs.
+Apart from the initial cost of a new bike and any maintenance (which usually doesn’t cost too much), the bicycle is an easy, free way to get around that’s faster than using just your legs.

 Every city has some sort of bus system, and it can be a great way of getting around.
 If you get around the city every day, you can usually get a weekly or monthly bus pass that is significantly cheaper than paying for a day pass every single day.